aifimmunology/MOCHA/README.md

 # <a name="vignette"></a> Usage

-Please view the example usage found in this [vignette](vignettes/COVID-walkthrough.html).
+Please view the example usage found in the vignette found under `vignettes/COVID-walkthrough.html`.

-Example usage demonstrates this workflow:
+The example usage demonstrates this workflow:

 ![Workflow](inst/extData/workflow.svg)